A Drive You Don't Want to Miss

 You’ll Be Spending A Lot of Time Looking Up in Sequoia National Park

 Located just to the south of Yosemite and Kings Canyon national parks is Sequoia National Park.
 One look at the towering sequoia behind the entrance station, and you’ll know you’ve arrived.
 This park protects these stunning red-wooded giants, the largest trees in the world.
 Keep in mind that there are some changes to accessibility in the park following recent wildfires that may impact your visit.
-You can find all the necessary information here.

 How to get your bearings: The Giant Forest Museum